nginxinc/nginx-basics-workshops/labs/lab2/readme.md

 In this exercise, you will learn about NGINX logging.
 There are only 2 logs that you need to worry about.
 The NGINX error.log, and the access.logs.

-1. The NGINX `error.log`, despite it's name, is also used to record `start/stop/reload` events, and other important messages when NGINX boots up.
-It is also the `FIRST` place you should look if you suspect a problem with your website or NGINX configurations.
-It will record any DNS, TCP, HTTP, or HTTPS errors it encounters with processing traffic in realtime.
-It also records issues with the Linux Host system during runtime, like running out of memory or disk, file not found, etc.  You will drastically reduce the time required to find and address issues if you start your troubleshooting process with the NGINX error.log.
-There is only one NGINX error.log file, but you can change the name and folder if you like.
+1. The NGINX `error.log`, despite its name, it also used to record other important information at boot and runtime:

+    - NGINX binary start/stop/reload messages
+    - NGINX version and binary file details
+    - Networking errors
+    - Configuration errors
+    - Linux System Errors

     For example, here is what the nginx error.log shows when NGINX is started:

     ```bash
+    ##Sample output##
     2024/02/02 00:11:28 [notice] 1#1: using the "epoll" event method
     2024/02/02 00:11:28 [notice] 1#1: nginx/1.25.4
     2024/02/02 00:11:28 [notice] 1#1: built by gcc 12.2.1 20220924 (Alpine 12.2.1_git20220924-r10)